 The West African Postgraduate College of Pharmacists (WAPCP), was established to unify pharmacy practice across the West African region and currently has five countries – Nigeria, Ghana, Gambia, Sierra Leone, and Liberia as member countries.

-The WAPCP holds Annual Conference and Scientific Symposium and rotates the venue among the five member states.
+The WAPCP holds the Annual Conference and Scientific Symposium and rotates the venue among the five member states.

 How the Programme work